 Slowly add the warm milk to the flour and butter paste in a steady stream, whisking constantly.
 Continue cooking, whisking constantly until the mixture thickens, about 5 minutes.
 It should be thick but still pourable.
 Add the cheese, whisking constantly until it is melted.
 Add the hot sauce and cayenne.
 Taste, then add salt and pepper to taste.
 Add more cayenne and/or hot sauce if preferred.

-You may leave out the hot sauce and/or cayenne.
+- You can leave out the hot sauce and/or cayenne.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 Everyone is going to go bonkers over this stuff.